 How to protect yourself on public WiFi

-- Use a public WiFi VPN.
-A VPN public WiFi provides a secure encrypted tunnel and hides your actual IP address from other users.
+Using a VPN on public WiFi provides a secure encrypted tunnel that protects your connection and hides your actual IP address from other users.

 ClearVPN has proven to be a reliable security solution that reduces the security risks of public Wi-Fi.
 With ClearVPN, you’re protected with military-grade encryption and stealth that prevents unauthorized intrusion and eavesdropping.

-To use ClearVPN on a WiFi hotspot, follow these steps.
+To use ClearVPN on a public WiFi hotspot, follow these steps.

 - Launch ClearVPN and sign in to the app.

-- Once the VPN is connected, you can use the public Wi-Fi safely.
+- Once the VPN is connected, you can use public Wi-Fi safely.

-Is it safe to use a VPN public WiFi?
+Is it safe to use a VPN on public WiFi?